-- Effective 2 October, Sweden is added to the list of corridor countries. - The following is the list of corridor countries: Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Switzerland, United Kingdom, Vatican; Australia, Canada, China, Hong Kong, Indonesia, Japan, Jordan, Lebanon, Macau, Morocco, New Zealand, Rwanda, South Korea, Sweden, Thailand, Tunisia, Turkey, United Arab Emirates, Uruguay. - Arrivals from these countries who have been in these countries for the previous 14 days are not subject to 14-day quarantine. - The following categories of travellers may be permitted to enter Malta even if they have spent any time in the previous 14 days in a non-corridor country: - Maltese citizens and residents travelling for any reason; Non-Maltese citizens and non-residents travelling for essential reasons; third-country national spouses and partners of Maltese citizens or residents:
+- Effective 2 October, Sweden is added to the list of corridor countries. - The following is the list of corridor countries: Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Switzerland, United Kingdom, Vatican; Australia, Canada, China, Hong Kong, Indonesia, Japan, Jordan, Lebanon, Macau, Morocco, New Zealand, Rwanda, South Korea, Sweden, Thailand, Tunisia, Turkey, United Arab Emirates, Uruguay. - Arrivals from these countries who have been in these countries for the previous 14 days are not subject to 14-day quarantine. - The following categories of travellers may be permitted to enter Malta even if they have spent any time in the previous 14 days in a non-corridor country: - Maltese citizens and residents travelling for any reason; Non-Maltese citizens and non-residents travelling for essential reasons; third-country national spouses and partners of Maltese citizens or residents: - These travellers must request entry approval and undergo a PCR swab test within 7 days prior to flying to Malta, another PCR swab test 7-10 days after arrival and a 14-day self-quarantine. - Persons travelling from countries on the "amber list" are required to present a negative COVID-19 test certificate, issued no more than 72 hours previously, before boarding.

-- These travellers must request entry approval and undergo a PCR swab test within 7 days prior to flying to Malta, another PCR swab test 7-10 days after arrival and a 14-day self-quarantine. - Persons travelling from countries on an "amber list" are required to present a negative COVID-19 test certificate, issued no more than 72 hours previously, before boarding. - Those who do not present such a certificate may be asked to undergo a test at the airport on arrival or to self-quarantine for 14 days in Malta. - o The amber list currently includes Czech Republic, France (all Paris airports and Marseille) Romania, Tunisia and Spain (Barcelona, Girona and Madrid). - All passengers travelling to Malta are required to complete a Public Health Declaration Form and a Passenger Locator Form which can be downloaded from here. - Flights to and from all remaining destinations remain suspended.
+- Those who do not present such a certificate may be asked to undergo a test at the airport on arrival or to self-quarantine for 14 days in Malta. - Effective 14 November, the amber list also includes France (all airports), Germany (all airports), Italy (Milan, Rome, Bologna, Naples, Perugia, Pescara, Pisa, Trieste, Turin, Venice), Luxembourg, Poland, Spain, United Kingdom (Birmingham, Edinburgh, Nottingham). - The amber list includes Austria, Belgium, Bulgaria, Czech Republic, France (Paris and Marseille), Hungary, Ireland, Netherlands, Poland (Gdansk, Krakow), Portugal (Porto), Spain (Barcelona, Girona and Madrid), Switzerland and the United Kingdom (Belfast, Cardiff, Leeds, Liverpool, Manchester and Newcastle). - All passengers travelling to Malta are required to complete a Public Health Declaration Form and a Passenger Locator Form which can be downloaded from here. - Flights to and from all remaining destinations remain suspended.